 Hundreds of toxins are known.
 However, it is difficult to make large quantities of most toxins and hard to distribute toxins widely enough to affect many people.
 Thus, most toxins are more suited to assassination than to creating mass casualties.
-Only four toxins are considered high-threat agents by the US Centers for Disease Control and Prevention (CDC):
+Only four toxins are considered high-threat agents by the U.S. Centers for Disease Control and Prevention (CDC):

-Of these, only botulinum toxin is classified among the highest priority agents.
+Of these, only botulinum toxin is classified among the highest-priority agents.
 Epsilon toxin from C. perfringens is mainly of historical interest as an agent reportedly developed by Iraq in the 1980s.

 Botulinum neurotoxin blocks one of the types of chemicals that nerve cells use to send signals to other nerve cells and to muscles (neurotransmitters).
 Because the particular signaling chemical, acetylcholine, does not work properly, people become weak or paralyzed.
-Typically the paralysis starts at the top of the body about 12 to 36 hours (range 2 h to 8 days) after exposure to botulinum neurotoxin and extends downward.
+Typically the paralysis starts at the top of the body about 12 to 36 hours (range 2 hours to 8 days) after exposure to botulinum neurotoxin and extends downward.
 The toxin does not enter the brain, so thinking is not affected.

 Doctors give an antitoxin by vein.
 The antitoxin becomes progressively less effective as symptoms and signs develop.